astahmer/partyrpc/README.md

 ## Usage

+### Terminology

-- Events: what your party server expects to receive from clients
+- Events: what WS messages your party server expects to receive from clients
-- Responses: what your party server sends to clients
+- Responses: what WS messages your party server sends back to clients

+### WS Events

 Define your (safe) party events and responses: